ttm/music/README.md

     $ python setup.py music

-For greater control of customization, hacking and debugging, clone the repo and install with pip with -e:
+For greater control of customization, hacking and debugging, clone the repository and install with pip using -e:

     $ git clone https://github.com/ttm/music.git
     $ pip3 install -e <path_to_repo>

-This install method is especially useful when reloading modified module in subsequent runs of music.
+This install method is especially useful when reloading the modified module in subsequent runs of music.

 #### package structure
 The modules are:
+* core.py
 * utils.py for small functionalities (e.g. IO and conversions)
-    - this file also imports all the example functions available in the MASS framework.
-    These are in functions.py and include various synths, effects and utilities (envelope lines, etc).
 * core/ with basic algorithms derived from the MASS framework.
 Imports all from:
     - functions.py: this file also imports all the example functions available in the MASS framework.
     These are in functions.py and include various synths, effects and utilities (envelope lines, etc).
-    - classes.py: currently holds only the powerful class Being(), which will probably make the
+    - classes.py: currently holds only the powerful class Being(), which should be further documented and its usage exemplified.
-* synths.py have experimental synths not included in MASS
+* synths.py have additional synths not included in MASS
-    - *NOTE*: one whoud check core.V\* synths to know about both most simple and most complex synths available.
+    - *NOTE*: one should check the core module synths to know about the synths inherited directly from MASS, they range from very simple to great complexity.
     This module is very incipient compared to the MASS framework.
-* effects.py for effects on a given PCM sonic array
+* effects.py for sonic effects
     - NOTE: one whoud check core.\* for a number of effects, from tremolo and AM to spatial and spectral manipulations.
     Again, this module is very incipient compared to the MASS framework.
+In fact, it is not implemented yet.
 * structures/ for higher level musical structures
-    - such as permutations (and related algebraic groups and change ringing peals), scales, chords, counterpoint, tunings, etc.
+    - such as permutations (and related to algebraic groups and change ringing peals), scales, chords, counterpoint, tunings, etc.
     - implemented are:
       * Plain Changes in any number of bells with any number of hunts (hun, half hunt, etc).
       The limitation here is really your machine and system, but you should be able to obtain